About the Zero Carbon Bill

 Climate change adaptation

-DairyNZ supports and welcomes the Government’s commitment to planning early and avoiding sudden change.
+Regardless of the target chosen, New Zealand needs to be planning for a different climate.
+DairyNZ supports a commitment to plan early and avoid sudden change.
 This will allow all sectors to transition over time.

 Read more about options to reduce your greenhouse gases here.

 What is DairyNZ going to do to help you?